xxlllllllxx/AffordawashWeb/readme.rst

 *******************
 to sync database
 *******************
--  Create db_affordawash database in xampp phpmyadmin_
+-  Create db_affordawash database in xampp phpmyadmin
--  import db_affordawash.sql from folder db_affordawash_
+-  import db_affordawash.sql from the folder db_affordawash

 ###################